-With the news that Pentax is soon to bring out a new flagship APS-C DSLR, interest in the excellent stable of Pentax DSLRs and medium-format cameras has risen, with particular attention being paid to the excellent (and large) range of Pentax lenses available.
+With all that's been written about the new Pentax K-3 Mark III DSLR, Pentax's new flagship APS-C model, interest in the excellent stable of Pentax DSLRs and medium-format cameras has risen, with particular attention being paid to the excellent (and large) range of Pentax lenses available.
 With a brand of such long and distinguished history, there are simply loads of K-mount lenses new and old to choose from, and with Pentax DSLRs typically being ruggedly made machines built for the outdoors, any adventurous outdoor photographer should find a lot to love.

 We mentioned medium-format cameras already, but it's worth noting that Pentax is not just about DSLRs!
 If you need more megapixels and commercial-grade image quality, then the Pentax 654Z is one of the most user-friendly and affordable medium format cameras available right now.

 There is, however, no mirrorless offering from the firm as yet, and given that the people behind the brand have reiterated their commitment to DSLRs on several occasions, this seems unlikely to change.
 If you're looking for compacts, parent company Ricoh produces a few, such as the Ricoh GR III favoured by street photographers, or the waterproof WG-60.

 But for this guide, we're sticking with Pentax cameras, and that means DSLRs and medium format cameras.
 We've ranked these cameras using a number of criteria, including price, so you can be sure you'll be getting value for money with our recommendations.